freenet/freenet-core/docs/src/dev-guide.md

 Development for Locutus requires setting initial dependencies.
 You'll need the following:

-- A [Rust](https://www.rust-lang.org/tools/install) installation, along with [Cargo](https://doc.rust-lang.org/cargo/), the Rust package manager.
+- A [Rust](https://www.rust-lang.org/tools/install) installation, along with [Cargo](https://doc.rust-lang.org/cargo/), the Rust package manager[^contractrust].

-      🛈 Only Rust is supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.
+[^contractrust]: Only Rust is supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.

-- Locutus development tools and node.
+- Locutus development tools and node[^binaries].

-      🛈 In the future, we will distribute binaries for all the required tools.
+[^binaries]: In the future, we will distribute binaries for all the required tools.

 - The [LLVM](https://llvm.org) compiler backend core libraries.
 Usually available at most OS package managers for Linux distributions and Mac OS.